 Application Insights gives us the ability to monitor sales apps to help us detect and diagnose performance issues and retrieve the most important telemetry data from the sales environment.
 With Application Insights, we can analyze usage patterns and detect and diagnose performance issues within the sales app stack.

 Azure Data Factory

-Azure Data Factory (ADF) is used to move and transform data.
-ADF makes it simple to move data between different sources of telemetry data and the central telemetry repository in Azure Data Lake (ADL).
-We use ADF to transform and analyze incoming telemetry data (from Application Insights blob storage, custom SQL logs, etc.) in order to prepare it for processing by ADL and consumption by reporting.
+Microsoft Azure Data Factory is used to move and transform data.
+Azure Data Factory (ADF) makes it simple to move data between different sources of telemetry data and the central telemetry repository in Azure Data Lake Storage.
+We use ADF to transform and analyze incoming telemetry data (from Application Insights blob storage and custom SQL logs, for example) to prepare that data for Data Lake Storage processing and reporting consumption.